 - Don’t fall for scam artists who promise to save your property from foreclosure for a fee or if you “temporarily” sign your property over to them.

 - Don’t borrow money—especially from contractors—to rush into home repairs.
 Work with your insurance company to get an accurate estimate and payout for your claim.

 What if my home is destroyed and I have no insurance?

 You may be able to deduct some of your loss on your federal income tax return.
 Only major losses normally result in tax savings.
 Check on the IRS web page at www.irs.gov or call your local IRS office.

 The Texas Homeowners Assistance Fund Program (TXHAF) helps homeowners pay their mortgage and related expenses, such as back taxes, insurance, HOA f...

 This article discusses property loss claims in Texas for losses incurred from a disaster.

 Identify and avoid home repair scams.

-This article tells you about flood claims including what it covers and what it does not cover.
-This article was written by Texas RioGrande Legal Ai...
+This article explains flood insurance, including what it does and does not cover.